vibbits/training-material/topics/functional_analysis/tutorials/Enrichment_Analysis/tutorial.md

 >    > - Click the **Display chart** (green) link to visualize the results
 >    >
 >    > ![ToppGene_Results](../../images/FunTopp_Results.png)
+>    > - If you want to see which genes from your list belong to a certain annotation click the number in the **Genes from innput** column
+>    >
 >    {: .solution}
 {: .hands_on)